Bigmax81/example_prometheus_application_nodejs/README.md

 ## V. To go further

 You can configure Prometheus with rules files to generate alerts and send it to Alertmanager, who will manage them.
-Also, you can configure Grafana to listen Prometheus and create dashbords to analyze our metrics.
+You can also configure Grafana to listen to Prometheus and create dashbords to analyze our metrics.